These days, the Rubber Ducky Isopod is the darling of the bioactive terrarium world, and for good reason.

 I mean, just look at them…

-With their cute yellow duck faces and painted tails, they bring so much character (and usefulness to a terrarium).
+With their cute yellow duck faces and painted tails, they bring so much character.

 Find out where to find these beautiful creatures for yourself and how to care for them!